-Miche Pest Control is a top-rated, family-owned and operated, full-service pest control company that provides flea control services for homes and businesses in Fairfax VA and the surrounding areas.
-Our expert technicians get rid of flea infestations fast and work preventatively to keep fleas from coming back after they've been eliminated.
-Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - call today!
+Miche Pest Control is a family owned and operated pest control company that provides residential and commercial flea control services in Fairfax VA and the surrounding areas.
+Our expert flea exterminators get rid of flea infestations fast and work preventatively to keep fleas from coming back after they've been eliminated.
+Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - call today or book online!

 How You May Be Underestimating Fleas In Fairfax